 Although grasslands and shrublands are the primary native habitats in the region there are a variety of other water-associated habitats including playas, rivers and streams, wet meadows, and saline lakes.
 These habitats are vitally important to prairie birds, migrating waterfowl, and breeding and migrating shorebirds in this semi-arid landscape.

 Playas — shallow, temporary wetlands that lie in the lowest point of a closed watershed — are the most numerous wetlands in the PLJV region, with more than 80,000 of them scattered across the western Great Plains.
 Their basins are lined with clay soil, which collect and hold water from rainfall and runoff events, creating temporary lakes.
 Playas are the center of biodiversity on the plains — supporting more than 200 species of birds and other wildlife.
-In this prairie landscape, these shallow wetlands are the main source of water, providing much needed rest stops and food to migrating waterfowl and shorebirds, as well as resident prairie birds.
+In this prairie landscape, these shallow wetlands are the main source of water, providing much-needed rest stops and food to migrating waterfowl and shorebirds, as well as resident prairie birds.
 They are also a primary source of recharge for the High Plains (Ogallala) Aquifer, a 174,000 square mile groundwater formation that supplies the majority of the water needs in the western Great Plains.
-However, because of agricultural and other land conversion activities that result in sedimentation of the playas and loss of function, playas are critically threatened, with more than 70 percent of these wetlands now altered from their natural state.
+However, because of agricultural and other land conversion activities that result in accelerated sediment accumulation in the playas and loss of function, playas are critically threatened, with more than 80 percent of these wetlands impacted.